 The Practical Astronomer offers a comprehensive guide to discovering and understanding the solar system and beyond.
 This was one of the first astrophotography books I purchased and was really motivating for me early on.

 The Practical Astronomer is excellent for aspiring astronomers as well as for beginners.
-This book is well presented, easy to follow, and is full of information.
+This book is well-presented, easy to follow, and full of information.
 It is a complete introduction to observing and understanding the night sky.

 The Practical Astronomer Second Edition, by Anton Vamplew.

 The book explains stargazing, how to recognize objects, and describe how they move through the sky at night and throughout the year.

 There are step-by-step instructions along with star charts and constellations from all over the globe.
 The book offers practical advice with naked-eye observation, as well as illustrated instructions to show readers how to set up and use binoculars and telescopes, and take pictures.

 The book opens with an explanation of the basics of astronomy, detailing when, where, and how to look at the night sky.